 2. A Mini Evaluation consists of two hours of assessment time with 2 members of the evaluation team.
 The evaluation includes: 1 hour of face-to-face feeding and gym time, a 30-minute write up and a 30-minute discussion with parents outlining the major findings and next steps.

-Feeding Therapy at SOS Feeding Solutions at STAR Institute is referred to as coming to “Food School.”
+Feeding Therapy at The Feeding Clinic at STAR Institute is referred to as coming to “Food School.”
 The Feeding Therapists are Food School Teachers and our job is to help infants and children learn how to eat better.
 But it is not just children who are in Food School.
 Parents in our program are an active part of every Food School Meal/Session.

 The SOS Approach to Feeding is a Play-Based program that teaches children to eat at a pace that respects their readiness to progress through learning the 32 different steps involved in the task of eating.
 We teach the children the skills they need in order to eat a wide variety of food types and textures using the natural, social reinforcement of playing with the food and interacting with adults.

 For infants and toddlers, the SOS Approach to Feeding also uses developmental strategies and social engagement with parents to help the baby eat and grow better.

 Individual Feeding Therapy

 For Children 12 months and older: you and your child will have a Therapy Meal with your Food School teacher.
 Your child’s Feeding Therapist will chose and prepare foods, plates, bottles, cups, utensils etc. that will best help your child reach their eating goals.